Reading Time: 17 mins

 Either way, if you think the projections are too optimistic, plug in more realistic assumptions and see if the investment still makes sense.

 Do a sensitivity analysis.
-How low can daily rates go and still yield positive cash flow?
-How low can your occupancy rates go and still yield positive cash flow?
+How low can daily rates go while still yielding positive cash flow?
+How low can your occupancy rates go while still yielding positive cash flow?

-By sanity-checking the projections and doing a sensitivity analysis, you can invest with confidence.
+By checking the projections and doing a sensitivity analysis, you can invest with confidence.
 Any surprises you get will likely be to the upside.

 Some markets are active year-round (like a Florida beach area) and other markets are very seasonal (like a ski resort).
 Investing in a seasonal area introduces another layer of risk, as you may have four or more months of the year with little cash flow.
-You can avoid this risk altogether by buying your property in an area that’s busy all year long.
+You can avoid this risk by buying your property in an area that’s busy all year.

-Here, data.rabbu can provide some insights.
-You type in the address of the property you’re considering and it’ll tell you your average monthly gross rental income.
+Here, Rabbu can provide some insights.
+You type in the address of the property you’re considering and it will tell you the average monthly gross rental income.
 If you click on the “View Seasonality Detail” link under the rental income number, it’ll show you a projection of how income varies by month in that market.

-Here’s a seasonality report for a 2-bedroom in South Lake Tahoe CA (a ski resort) from data.rabbu:
+Here’s a seasonality report for a 2-bedroom in South Lake Tahoe, CA (a ski resort) from rabbu.com:

 Seasonality Projection for South Lake Tahoe by Rabbu.com

-For any property you’re considering, plug in the addresses and get a sense for what you’re getting yourself into, and hopefully you can find a property that at least breaks-even in its worst month or, at best, a property with strong demand year-round.
+For any property you’re considering, plug in the addresses and get a sense of what you’re getting yourself into.
+Hopefully, you can find a property that at least breaks even in its worst month or, at best, has strong demand year-round.

 In reality, most markets will have some seasonality, but some markets are less seasonal than others.